GenericMappingTools/gmt/sandbox/docs_rst/source/psscale.rst

 psscale
 *******

-psscale - Plot a gray-scale or color-scale on maps
+psscale - Plot a gray or color scale-bar on maps

 `Synopsis <#toc1>`_
 -------------------